webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

 ```

-This code shows the settings dialog and asks for the URL of the iframe as shown in the image below
+This code shows the settings dialog and asks for the URL of the iframe as shown in the image below.

 ![Settings dialog](/img/webiny-apps/page-builder/development/development/plugin-reference/editor/iframe/settings-dialog.png)